 Eyre Peninsula has a landscape suitable for large scale wind farms.
 Four zones have been identified with wind speeds above 8 metres per second and potential to produce more than 10,000MW of power generation.
 Two existing wind farms at Cathedral Rocks (near Port Lincoln) and Mt Millar (near Cowell) supplement the Eyre Peninsula power transmission network.

 Eyre Peninsula is a critical part of the SA Government’s plan to transition to affordable green energy and green hydrogen production.
+15,000-plus hectares of land at Cultana, north of Whyalla has been secured to enable the delivery of hydrogen and renewable energy projects, including the Port Bonython Hydrogen Hub.

 FUTURE DIRECTION & REGIONAL ADVANTAGES